 Mary stated in her autobiography that she became very interested in the trade union ideals of her husband.
 Her personal experiences had obviously encouraged her to learn about radical ideas which were developing from the influx of European immigrants who were working side by side in railroads, mills and factories.

 Among her reading materials, she has mentioned books by Wendell Philipps, Tolstoy, Robert Burns, Victor Hugo and Thomas Paine.
 Later on, she always insisted that labour activists and workers should educate themselves and stated that for the working class, education was the key to their emancipation.

 3.1 Terence Powderly and the Knights of Labour.

 The Knights of Labour were then headed by Terence Powderly of Scranton, Pennsylvania, an Irish Catholic, whose family roots are in County Meath in Ireland, and with whom she had a lifelong friendship.
-Powderly, although a moderate who believed more in education than strikes as a source of labour change, managed to ensure that the Knights became the first nationwide organisation of Labour.
+Powderly, although a moderate in labour matters and who believed more in education than strikes as a source of change, managed to ensure that the Knights became the first nationwide organisation of labour.